usnistgov/labbench/README.md

 as 'data/{id} {host_time}/spectrogram.csv'.

 Sometimes it is inconvenient to define the input conditions through code.
-For these cases, labbench includes support for tabular input conditions.
- An example input, `freq_sweep.csv`, could look like this:
+For these cases, labbench includes support for tabular sweeps.
+An example, `freq_sweep.csv`, could look like this:

 | Step        | detector_center_frequency | generator_center_frequency | detector_duration |
 |-------------|---------------------------|----------------------------|-------------------|